 Recently I noticed that my Windows 10 test PC wasn’t staying logged in.
-Every day, despite not having logged out, I was seeing the login screen.
+Every morning, despite not having logged out the day before, I was seeing the login screen.
 A bit of poking around in the Windows 10 settings showed that Windows was trying to install update KB4013429, rebooting to complete the install, failing to complete the install, and rolling back the changes.
 Rinse and repeat daily, since March 14.

 One user pointed to an interesting tool, available in the TechNet Script Center, called Reset Windows Update Agent.
-This script was created and submitted by a non-Microsoft contributor, not by Microsoft.
+(Note: this script was created and submitted by a non-Microsoft contributor, not by Microsoft.)
 Since I wasn’t getting anywhere looking for an official solution, I tried the tool’s main feature, which does indeed reset all things Windows Update.
 After rebooting, Windows successfully installed a few updates, then started to install ‘Cumulative Update for Windows 10 Version 1607 (KB4015438)’, which Microsoft issued on March 20 to address problems with KB4013429.
-But that update also failed to install.
+But that update also failed to install, and now we’re back in our daily loop.

-I admit to being tempted to contact Microsoft about this, but then I remembered my previous encounters with Microsoft support, shuddered, and thought better of it.
+I considered contacting Microsoft about this, but then I remembered my previous encounters with Microsoft support, shuddered, and thought better of it.
 After all, Microsoft already knows my PC is having trouble installing this update, because of all the telemetry in Windows 10, right?
 If anything, they should be contacting me with a solution.
 Yeah, right.
 Like that would ever happen.

-I feel sorry for anyone who tries to do anything productive with Windows 10.
+I sympathize with anyone who tries to do anything productive with Windows 10.
 I only use it for testing and media playback, but even so, this is the end of the line for my relationship with Windows 10.
 I’ll be installing Linux Mint MATE next.

 We calledit.
 Microsoft denied it.
 Now the reality of advertising in Windows has arrived.
 We’re not talking about the tiny, easily-ignored ads commonly seen in Skype, either.
 The ads that just started appearing in Windows 10 are hard to miss, and they’re in Windows Explorer, arguably the core user interface of the system.